MRT-Map/worldedit-school/src/1-basics/12-tree.md

 `/tool deltree`, or `/deltree` removes **floating** trees.
 After binding it to an item, right-click a floating tree to remove it.
 You can make a tree floating by removing the bottom-most log block and removing leaves that touch other structures.

-To remove the tooling from an item, do `/tool unbind.`
+To remove the tooling from an item, do `/tool unbind`.